-The Gaia space mission is an ESA astrometric mission of the Horizon 2000+ programme that will provide Europe a successor to Hipparcos/Tycho with many huge improvements.
-The number of stars observed and catalogued, in addition to the precision of the measures - astrometric, photometric, and spectroscopic - complemented by some imaging capabilities, make it more than a Hipparcos-two.
-In this respect, the Gaia satellite and telescope will observe a large number of Solar System Objects (SSO) during the 5 years mission duration, down to magnitude $V \approx G \leq 20$.
-As presented in Hestroffer et al. (2014, this issue) and Mignard et al. (2007).
+The Gaia space mission is an ESA astrometric mission of the Horizon 2000+ programme provides Europe with a successor to Hipparcos/Tycho, with many huge improvements.
+The number of stars observed and catalogued, in addition to the precision of the measures - astrometric, photometric, and spectroscopic - complemented by some imaging capabilities, make it more than a Hipparcos-II.
+In this respect, the Gaia satellite and telescope will observe a large number of Solar System Objects (SSO) during the 5 years mission duration, down to magnitude $V \approx G \leq 20.5$ , as presented in e.g. Hestroffer & Tanga (2014) and Mignard et al. (2007).
 Given the astrometric precision involved-at the sub-mas level-relativistic effects have to be taken into account in the data reduction and analysis.
-This was already the case in the Hipparcos mission, also for the Solar System objects (Hestroffer 1994, 1997), and is now also mandatory at all stages of the reduction pipeline within the Gaia mission.
+This was already the case in the Hipparcos mission, also for the Solar System objects (Hestroffer & Morando 1995, Hestroffer 1997), and is now also mandatory at all stages of the reduction pipeline within the Gaia mission.
 A group, REMAT, within the Gaia DPAC Data Processing and Analysis Consortium, is providing RElativity Models And Testings.
-In this framework tests of General Relativity (GR) can be performed by measuring the Parameterised Post-Newtonian (PPN) parameters, and more exactly their possible deviation from the canonical value of the GR theory.
-This is done for instance from the astrometry of stars and a measure of the light deflection through parameter γ (e.g. Mignard & Klioner 2010; Raison et al. 2010), but also by a test of the quadrupole effect around Jupiter and the GAREX experiment (Crosta & Mignard 2006; Le Poncin-Lafitte and Teyssandier 2008), and last, from the orbit of solar system objects.
-We will present in the following some aspects of the scientific outcome of Gaia within the Solar System for deriving the PPN β , together with the Solar quadrupole J_2 and other parameters, and prospective for testing GR or other alternative theory.
+In this framework tests of Genaral Relativity (GR) can be performed by measuring the Parameterised Post-Newtonian (PPN) parameters, and more exactly their possible deviation from the canonical value of the GR theory.
+This is done for instance from the astrometry of stars and a measure of the light deflection through parameter $\gamma$ (e.g. Mignard & Klioner 2010; Raison et al. 2010), but also by a test of the quadrupole effect around Jupiter and the GAREX experiment (Crosta & Mignard 2006; Le Poncin-Lafitte & Teyssandier 2008), and last, from the orbit of solar system objects.
+We will present in the following some aspects of the scientific outcome of Gaia within the Solar System for deriving the PPN $\beta$ , together with the Solar quadrupole $J_2$ and other parameters, and prospective for testing GR or other alternative theory.